Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 September 2025 14.27.01 UTC
+- WIB: Kamis, 25 September 2025 15.35.08 UTC
-- WITA: Kamis, 25 September 2025 15.27.01 UTC
+- WITA: Kamis, 25 September 2025 16.35.08 UTC
-- WIT: Kamis, 25 September 2025 16.27.01 UTC
+- WIT: Kamis, 25 September 2025 17.35.08 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: attitude
+Kategori: inspirational